150+ Conversation Starters So You Can Confidently Talk to Anyone, in Any Language

 - “What do you think the score will be?”

-At a Concert or Performance
+Questions to Ask People at a Concert or Performance

 Music fans love seeing their favourite performers on stage.
 If you have tickets to an event or are just sitting in a cafe watching someone strum a guitar, be sure to strike up a conversation with other music enthusiasts near you.